llvm/llvm-project/llvm/docs/CMake.rst

 **LLVM_ENABLE_BINDINGS**:BOOL
   If disabled, do not try to build the OCaml bindings.

+**LLVM_ENABLE_DEBUGLOC_COVERAGE_TRACKING**:STRING
+  Enhances Debugify's ability to detect line number errors by storing extra information inside Instructions, removing false positives from Debugify's results at the cost of performance.
+Allowed values are `DISABLED` (default), `COVERAGE`, and `COVERAGE_AND_ORIGIN`. `COVERAGE` tracks whether and why a line number was intentionally dropped or not generated for an instruction, allowing Debugify to avoid reporting these as errors. `COVERAGE_AND_ORIGIN` additionally stores a stacktrace of the point where each DebugLoc is unintentionally dropped, allowing for much easier bug triaging at the cost of a ~10x performance slowdown.

 **LLVM_ENABLE_DIA_SDK**:BOOL
   Enable building with MSVC DIA SDK for PDB debugging support.
 Available only with MSVC.
 Defaults to ON.